-The city and school you work in, along with the number of hours you work will affect how much you earn per month, but the average is EU1000-1500 for Italy as a whole.
+The city and school you work in, along with the number of hours you work will affect how much you earn per month, but the average is €1000-1500 for Italy as a whole.
 In Florence, that is more than enough to cover your living costs and you will probably have a bit to save.
 If you have the time and want some extra money, consider tutoring.
 It pays well enough and there are plenty of people looking for tutors.

 Housing costs are the biggest expense by far.
-Florence is one of the largest cities in Italy and was named #1 city in Europe by Conde Nast Traveler magazine this past fall.
+Florence is one of the largest cities in Italy and was named #1 city in Europe by Condé Nast Traveler magazine this past fall.
 Higher demand means higher costs.
 Thankfully there are dozens of websites and/or offices in the city you can use to find a place.
-Some studios or rented rooms will go for as low as EU300 per month, but more often the low prices are around EU450-600 per month.
+Some studios or rented rooms will go for as low as €300 per month, but more often the low prices are around €450-600 per month.

 Meat may only be included in dinner once or twice a week for many Italians, since it is widely believed that eating it often is unhealthy.
 Pre-prepared foods, cereals, and meat will be your most expensive grocery items.
 Being in the middle of Chianti country, you can buy a bottle or two of the cheapest wine for the price of one package of sandwich meat.